 2020 George H.W.
 Bush Dollar Value Guides

-• 2020-S George H.W.
-Bush Dollar– Minted exclusively as proof specimens at the San Francisco Mint for collectors
+- 2020-S Reverse Proof George H.W.
+Bush Dollar – Minted exclusively as Reverse Proof specimens at the San Francisco Mint for the Coin & Chronicles Set

-Philadelphia and Denver mints produced coins with two distinct edge lettering orientations.
-Position A features edge inscriptions reading upright when the president faces upward.
-Position B shows inverted edge text in this same orientation.
+Philadelphia and Denver mints produced coins with two distinct edge lettering orientations, known as Position A and Position B. Position A features edge inscriptions reading upright when the president faces upward; Position B shows inverted edge text in the same orientation.

 2020-P George H.W.
 Bush Dollar Value